netdata/learn/docs/cloud/monitor.md

 description: Add metrics to Cloud, search your infrastructure, view alarm status, and deep-dive to find more real-time metrics.
 ---

-Netdata Cloud's core experience is the ability to monitor the health and performance of an entire infrastructure in one real-time interface.
-You and your team can use two Cloud interfaces, the **List view** and **active alarms**, in parallel to track anomalies, outages, and alarms across any number of nodes.
+Netdata Cloud gives you the ability to monitor the health and performance of an entire infrastructure in real time, all in one place.
+Teams can use two Cloud interfaces, the **List view** and **active alarms**, in parallel to track anomalies, outages, and alarms across any number of nodes.

-## Monitor at-a-glance with List view
+## Monitor at a glance with List view

 List view lets you see and customize key metrics from any number of Agent-monitored nodes and seamlessly navigate to any node's dashboard for granular performance troubleshooting.